lformaggia/Pacs_BGLgeom_Ilaria_Mattia/network_diffusion/README.md

 Download it from: <https://github.com/stefano-brambilla-853558/MANworks>

 To properly install it, follow the instruction contained in the `README`.
-Note that you need to install first the GetFEM library.
+Note that you need to install the GetFEM library first.

 #### Configuration variables